platformsh/platformsh-docs/docs/src/increase-observability/metrics/dedicated-generation-3.md

 #### Redis

-Metrics graphs for the Redis service container show CPU and disk allocation and usage.
+Metrics graphs for the Redis service container show CPU and disk allocation and usage across all hosts.
 No persistent disk has been configured for Redis, while the temporary disk is 3.99&nbsp;GB by default.